Temporary structure used during the construction of the Salt Lake Temple; razed in 1889

 Endowments for the dead were not performed in the Endowment House, which were reserved for the temple only.

-In 1889, President Wilford Woodruff had the Endowment House razed.
+In 1889, President Wilford Woodruff had the Endowment House razed as a sign of his resolve to curtail new plural marriages.
 The Church had three operating temples by then, and the Salt Lake Temple (1893) was nearing completion.

 The Council House was a two-story building located on the southwest corner of South Temple and Main Street in Salt Lake City, which functioned as the site of various ecclesiastical and governmental gatherings; the Deseret News was even printed there.
 From 1851–1855, the Council House was used for the administration of endowments.